 Of course, with Birdi, once you have all the information, footage or images you need, you can visualise all of the data directly in our platform for key insights and decision-making.

-Instead of sending workers into potentially hazardous situations, organisations across a range of industries are improving their safety on site with the use of drones.
+Instead of sending workers into potentially hazardous situations, organizations across a range of industries are improving their safety on site with the use of drones and GIS software like Birdi.
 We definitely recommend the uptake of drone technology to ensure safer workplaces, and what’s more, if you don’t have the capacity to fly drones yourself, our drone pilot network can fly for you!